Do you want some tips for tanning outside?

 But you have to be very careful to avoid funny tan lines.

-To prevent this, set a few minutes to close your eyes to allow tanning and then wear sunglasses.
+To prevent this, set a few minutes closing your eyes to allow tanning and then wear sunglasses.
 I love to meditate and just listen to my mind and body for those few minutes.

 Awesome Tips for Outdoor Tanning (Conclusion)